findkit/findkit/packages/docs/docs/ui/api/index.md

 ### `monitorDocumentLang: boolean` {#monitorDocumentLang}

 Update the UI language by monitoring `<html lang>` changes.
-Useful on Single-Page Apps where the langauge can change without a page load.
+Useful on Single-Page Apps where the language can change without a page load.

 Defaults to `true`